Relational Coordination Collaborative

 July 24-29 in Copenhagen, Denmark

 The annual Academy of Management Meetings will be held in Copenhagen this summer.
-The Program is already complete and will soon be live.
-RCC members belong to many divisions, including Organization Development and Change, Health Care Management, Human Resource Management, Organizational Behavior, and Organization and Management Theory.
+RCC members belong to many divisions, including Organization Development and Change, Health Care Management, Human Resource Management, Organizational Behavior, Organization and Management Theory, Conflict Management, and more.

-If you are attending, feel free to join us for the following activities hosted by and recommended by the Relational Coordination Collaborative!
-And please join us for a Welcome to Copenhagen Gathering at Radisson Blu Scandinavian Hotel Friday evening - hosted by the RCC and our Scandinavian colleagues!
+If you are attending, feel free to join us for the following activities hosted by and recommended by the Relational Coordination Collaborative.
+In particular, please join us for a Welcome to Copenhagen Gathering at Radisson Blu Scandinavian Hotel Friday evening - hosted by the RCC and our Scandinavian colleagues!
 See below for more information!

 Friday, July 25